- Home /

 Back then there was no readily available internet or email.
 “I would make the journey from home in the Blue Mountains to the Sussex Street offices to be briefed about subjects for the illustrations, return home and draw, before heading back to town with the work.”

-The exhibition, from 3-7 April at the gallery in Stanmore, will follow his career chronologically and will include timelines of events and campaigns that shaped public education at the time.
+The exhibition, from 4-8 April at the Corner Gallery in Stanmore, will follow his career chronologically and will include timelines of events and campaigns that shaped public education at the time.

 “The favourite cartoons of mine are John Howard saying ‘Sorry’ to Indigenous kids while taking away Abstudy and a cartoon of kids on Manus Island listening to Australian primary kids singing ‘we’ve boundless plains to share’ from the national anthem,” Greg said.